Featured Weapon Emulation - Musket (set as an Elephant Gun)

 Today we feature the famous Musket.

-The term Musket was actually used to describe a variety of weapons, including the long, heavy guns with a matchlock, wheel lock or flintlock.
+The term Musket was actually used to describe a variety of weapons, including the long, heavy guns with a matchlock, wheel lock, or flintlock.
 The Musket used loose powder fired with the gun barrel resting on a stand.
 It also sometimes referred to lighter weapons with a snaphance, flintlock, or caplock and bullets using a stabilizing spin (Minié ball).

 This emulation is great for reenactments or for those battlefield operators who have included some of the Morita gaming guns in their arsenal.
+Or you can use the Quester wearable technology with, say, an authentic Musket replica.

 This is a typical example of a pre-20th-century firearm.
 The Musket has a very long reload time.
 It is capable of a maximum of firing 3 rounds per minute.